LairdCP/BLE_Gateway_Firmware/docs/development.md

 >The paths shown above are Windows compatible paths.
 If on Linux or macOS the paths should use single '/' characters.

 ### Firmware Setup
-By default `CONFIG_FLASH_LOAD_OFFSET` is set to 0x1000 to work with the Laird secure bootloader that comes pre-installed on the Pinnacle 100 modem.
+By default `CONFIG_FLASH_LOAD_OFFSET` is set to 0x1000 to work with the Laird secure bootloader that comes pre-installed on the MG100.
 Setting `CONFIG_FLASH_LOAD_OFFSET` to 0 will allow you to flash and debug the firmware without the need for the bootloader.

 In order to debug the firmware properly, it is recommended to change the optimization settings of the firmware when it is compiled.
 This allows better breakpoint support and viewing temporary variable values.
-In [prj.conf](../mg100/prj.conf) look for:
+In [prj.conf](../oob_demo/prj.conf) look for:
 ```
 CONFIG_NO_OPTIMIZATIONS
 CONFIG_DEBUG_OPTIMIZATIONS